haroonawanofficial/NetMonX/Readme.md

 Network Administrators: To generate reports, identify devices, and detect unauthorized access.
 Researchers and Developers: To study network behavior, test vulnerabilities, and build upon the tool.

-Why I built it?
-All-in-One Solution: Most network tools focus on a single aspect, like scanning or monitoring.
-NetMonX integrates these functionalities into one cohesive package.

-Stealth and Sophistication: Traditional tools (like Nmap) lack the flexibility for stealth operations.
-This tool fills that gap by incorporating advanced evasion methods.

-Customizability: Unlike closed-source tools, NetMonX provides a Python-based framework that can be tailored for specific requirements.

-Educational Value: By exposing users to multiple scanning and evasion techniques, it serves as an excellent learning tool for aspiring cybersecurity professionals.
 ```

 ## Key Features and Advantages of NetMonX